Shell1010/AQW-md/Newbie Guide.md

 - [[Astravia Ultras#Ultra Drago|Ultra Drago]]
 - [[Ultra Malgor]]

 The guides for these Ultras are mainly through the contributions of Misfit members and some additions from Bootiest's guides.
 At this point onwards your goal is to finish the [[Forge Guide]] and grab all your enhancements.
-Grab a bunch of 51% and 75% from the [[Boosted Weapon Guide]] , grab some classes from [[Basic Class Guide#Endgame/Meta Classes]] section and sell your soul to AE.
+Grab a bunch of 51% and 75% from the [[Boosted Item Guide]] , grab some classes from [[Basic Class Guide#Endgame/Meta Classes]] section and sell your soul to AE.